qwx9/notes/net/todo/stack.md

 - where the fuck did we get the fucking tempo value from and why isn't it 60*Te6/35 ??? (also where does the 0x101 value for quarter note duration come from) ⇒ recalculate right vars
+- old notes:
+	* maybe better to write only once to stdout for piping shit ← ?
+	* not checking if mcmd buffer gets too small (it shouldn't, but...) ← ?
+		. midi track length is u32int, not variable length
+		. variable length is 0xffffffff max in mus; max track length is 0xffff → so calculate proper fucking size

 ### rio
 - [subrio labels on startup](9front/rio/subrio.labels)